 Retired Lieutenant‐General Dallaire recalls how Hutu extremists he called “hardliners” manipulated young people into believing that the path to a good future lay with them.
 After enticing them with food, music and sports, these extremists indoctrinated young people to hate the Tutsi, and prepared them to be active participants in targeting Tutsi when the genocide began.

 Video: Roméo Dallaire – An extremist youth movement

-On April 6, 1994, a plane carrying President Habyarimana, as well as Burundi President Cyprien Ntaryamira, was shot down.
-Extremist Hutus blamed Tutsi rebels for the attack, while Tutsi rebels denied it and blamed members of Habyarimana’s own government.
+On April 6, 1994, a plane carrying President Habyarimana and Burundi’s President Cyprien Ntaryamira, was shot down.
+Extremist Hutus blamed Tutsi rebels for the attack.
+Tutsi rebels denied it and blamed members of Habyarimana’s own government.
 The identities of those responsible for the crash are still unknown.

 The 1994 genocide against the Tutsi in Rwanda

 In the aftermath of the attack on President Habyarimana’s plane, extremist Hutus began a concerted attack against Tutsi in Rwanda.
 From April to July 1994, massacres were carried out by government forces as well as armed militia known as the Interahamwe.
-Participation in the genocide against the Tutsi was widespread as neighbours turned on neighbours, friends turned on friends, and even family turned on family.
+Participation in the genocide against the Tutsi was widespread.
+Neighbours turned on neighbours, friends turned on friends, and even family turned on family.

-In addition to members of the Tutsi minority, moderate Hutus that refused to participate in the genocide were also targeted, as were members of an indigenous group in Rwanda known as the Twa.
+In addition to members of the Tutsi minority, moderate Hutus who refused to participate in the genocide were also targeted, as were members of an indigenous group in Rwanda known as the Twa.

 Genocide survivors Dada Gasirabo, Régine King and Philibert Muzima remember being on the run and hiding during the genocide, and the intense fear they felt.